Areas of practice

 Counselling practice website:www.anelegantmind.com

 Are you an emerging adult that's looking to be more grounded in him or herself?
 Perhaps a recent relationship breakdown has caused you to feel very dysregulated and alone in the world.
-Working with me can help you achieve a state of calm and groundedness that you have never experienced before.
+Working with me can help you achieve a sense of relief as you let go of bottled up, and stuffed down emotions.

 I have a special interest in working in with cultural minorities gain clarity in the generational trauma that they have acquired through their family of origin.
-Generational trauma can present as symptoms as anxiety, depression, career difficulties and issues with intimate relationships.
+The majority of my clients are of Asian heritage.
+Generational trauma can present as symptoms as anxiety, obsessions/compulsions, depression, career difficulties and issues with intimate relationships.

 If you are a couple that's in relationship distress, I also help couples walk through difficulties in their relationship.
 Sometimes you need a third person to help you look outside of yourselves and see the changes that each of you need to make in order to achieve greater relationship satisfaction.

-I work with individuals and couples in the following three areas:
+I work with children (11+), adolescents, adults and couples in the following areas:

 - Relationship distress

-Book a free 15-minute consultation and start the journey of reconnecting with your creativity, alignment and freedom.
+Book a free 25-minute consultation and start the journey of reconnecting with your creativity, alignment and freedom.

 What I Work With